From clunky airline apps to a seamless booking experience

 Usability Test Participant

-From these insights, I identified 11 key issues affecting conversion, trust, and overall experience spread across multiple touch points in the user journey.
+From these insights, I identified 11 key issues affecting conversion, trust, and overall experience spread across multiple touch points in the user journey, that were related to these 3 key problems found.

-Make booking fast, transparent, and effortless, with flexible access, smart calendars, clear pricing, and minimal friction.
+Making booking fast, transparent, and effortless, with flexible access, smart calendars, clear pricing, and minimal friction from the architecture:

 As Toucanfly was a brand new product, I took inspiration from iOS, Material Design, and Orbit UI Kits, but every component was either heavily tweaked or rebuilt entirely in Figma to fit the product’s vision.